 If you would like any further information or have any suggestions for future events, please contact Centre Organiser, Mark Gillett

-Have you achieved an RPS distinction in the last year, do you have a set of pictures that you are particularly pleased with or have you discovered a new technique that you wish to share?
+Have you gained an RPS distinction in the last year, do you have a set of pictures that you are particularly pleased with or have you discovered a new technique that you wish to share?

 If so then please contact Web Editor, Sue Vaines